khivuksergey/Portmonetka.Backend/README.md

 * Show statistics for each currency, including absolute income and outcome amounts.
 * Present trends compared to the previous time period (feature in development).

+4. **Authentication and Security**

+* User Authentication: Rest assured that your data is protected with robust user authentication system.
+* Token Validation: Token validation process provides an additional layer of protection, guaranteeing that only authenticated users can interact with their accounts.

 ### Tech Stack

 * Backend: